Housing Myth Busting Project

 Reaching adults with disabilities, their families, caregivers, and allies with information and resources about housing options and opportunities to live in the community with supports.

-This project is funded by the Pennsylvania Developmental Disabilities Council.
+This project was funded by the Pennsylvania Developmental Disabilities Council.

 The Pennsylvania Developmental Disabilities Council is supported by the Administration for Community Living (ACL), U.S. Department of Health and Human Services (HHS) as part of a financial assistance award totaling $3,095,416.00 with 100 percent funding by ACL/HHS.
 Council efforts are those of the grantee and do not necessarily represent the official views of, nor an endorsement, by ACL/HHS, or the U.S. Government.